Welcome to the Psychobiography Group of the Psychohistory Forum

 • Connect with interested colleagues around the world to create a worldwide group, bringing together insights from different cultures, mindsets, perspectives, and theories

-In order to fulfill this mission, we will:
+To fulfill this mission, we will:

-• Organize international conferences on psychobiography
+• Organize international conferences on all aspects of psychohistory.

 Menu